BloomTech-Labs/booked-up-be/README.md

 # Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/booked-up-fe/blob/master/README.md) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/booked-up-fe/blob/master/README.md) for details on the fronend of our project and contributors to the BookedUp project.

 # API Documentation